 - Sermon Notes

-4. I think a better question for graduates and for the rest of us is, “What does God want you to do with your life?”
+3. But I think there is a better question for us to consider at the start of this New Year, “What does God want to change about my life?”

-5. God has a plan for our lives.
-There is a reason for our existence, for why we are here.
+4. You see, God has a plan for our lives; there is a reason why we are here.

-7. But many Christians wonder, “What does God want me to do?”
+7. But many people also wonder, “What is God’s will for my life?
+What does God want me to do with my life?”

-8. Tonight, we are going to discover God’s plan and purpose for His people, the Church.
+8. During our study, we will discover God’s plan and purpose for our lives.

-9. God is still calling, and He is still asking, “Who will go?”
+9. God is still calling people and He is still asking, “Who will go?”

 I. We Need a Biblical Vision of God (1-4)